Maria’s Story

 Produced by Catherine Ryan and Pamela Cohen, Camino Film Projects.

-Short listed for an Academy Award for Best Documentary.
+Short listed for an Academy Award Nomination for Best Documentary.

 Multiple “Best Documentary”film festival awards.